Lionel Bussey

 Lionel Ernest Bussey (6 October 1883 – 5 December 1969) was a British mechanical and electrical engineer who amassed a collection of about 600 pairs of women's shoes.
-All were unworn, and many still unopened in their boxes with receipts.
-On his death he bequeathed his collection to "a likely museum or museums" and the Victoria & Albert Museum in London accepted 50 pairs, with others going to the Northampton Museum and the Brooklyn Museum.
+All remained unworn, with many still unopened in their boxes with receipts.
+On his death he bequeathed his collection to "a likely museum or museums".
+The Victoria & Albert Museum in London accepted 50 pairs, with others going to the Northampton Museum and the Brooklyn Museum.

 Early life and family

 Lionel Ernest Bussey was born on 6 October 1883 to William Thomas Bussey, a "First Clerk Accountant's Department" at The Gas Light & Coke Co., Westminster, and Mary Louisa Bussey.
 He had a sister Edith Mary Bussey (born 1891) and another sibling.
-One child of his parents had died by 1911.
-At the time of the 1911 census, the family were living at 65 Sandmere Road, Clapham, London.
+One of his parents' children had died by 1911.
+At the time of the 1911 census, the family was living at 65 Sandmere Road, Clapham, London.

 Career

 Bussey was a "mechanical and electrical engineer (certificated)" and "assistant to a patent agent" according to the 1911 census.
-He was the witness to a number of patents filed in the United Kingdom and the United States.
+He witnessed several patents filed in the United Kingdom and the United States.
 He was a member of the Institution of Mechanical Engineers and was referred to as a mechanical engineer in the 1936 Probate Calendar.

 In his Will, Bussey requested that "all files and papers relating to the matters of United Gas Industries Limited, U.G.I.
 House, 3–4 Bentinck Street, London W. 1" be offered to them.